microsoft/playwright/docs/src/api/params.md

   - `width` <[int]> page width in pixels.
   - `height` <[int]> page height in pixels.

 Sets a consistent viewport for each page.
 Defaults to an 1280x720 viewport. `no_viewport` disables the fixed viewport.
+Learn more about [viewport emulation](../emulation.md#viewport)

 ## python-context-option-no-viewport
 * langs: python